eugenie84/Demo/README.md

 # CloudFormation-mini-project
-# AWS CloudFormation EC2 Deployment

 This project automates the deployment of an EC2 instance in a specific Virtual Private Cloud (VPC) using AWS CloudFormation.
 The CloudFormation template includes user data, allowing for custom configuration during the instance launch.

-## Prerequisites
+## Prerequisites if you which to use the CLI(Command Line Interphase)

 Before deploying the EC2 instance using CloudFormation, ensure you have the following: